Bbs1412/SmartAttendanceSystem/README.md

         source venv/bin/activate
         ```

-1. Install the required packages
+1. Install the required packages:
     ```bash
     pip install -r requirements.txt
     ```

-1. Set the environment variables (Optional)
+1. Set the environment variables (Optional):
     - Open the `.env` file and update the environment variables if needed or keep the default values

-1. Adding the images
+1. Adding the images:
     - Create a folder named `Pics` in the project directory
         ```bash
         mkdir Pics
         ```
     - Add the images of the people you want to recognize in the `Pics` folder.

-1. Train the models
+1. Train the models:
     - Open the `face_train.py` file
     - Scroll down (~ line 73) to update the ***people*** list
     - Add all the people you want to recognize in the ***people*** list by calling: